Civil Construction Careers Day – 5 April 2023

 What a great day for local Nelson Tasman students and staff exploring the world of Civil Construction!

-NRDA’s Vocational Coordinator, Ange (in partnership with Civil Contractors NZ), organised a Civil Construction Tour as a part of the Education to Employment programme.
+Ange from NRDA (in partnership with Civil Contractors NZ), organised a Civil Construction Tour as a part of the Education to Employment programme.
 The career exploration day was a great success, as students from Motueka High, Nayland College, Garin College, Nelson College and Nelson College for Girls came together for a busy day visiting Civil Construction sites throughout the Nelson Tasman region.

 First stop was the impressive Nelson Water Treatment Plant – Richard from Fulton Hogan gave a comprehensive tour.
 Students discovered where the region’s water originates and learned about the significance of keeping it safe for consumption.
 The plant, built in 2004, has a remarkable built-in filtering system, which the water travels through to ensure that its pH level is ideal for killing bacteria and making it consumable.
 The students learnt about the diverse range of career opportunities available, from mechanical and fabrication apprenticeships to water treatment.